A practical guide for endorsing in local, state, and federal elections

 The original Indivisible Guide focused on how to act locally to influence your elected officials.
 This guide focuses on how to act locally to hold them accountable at the ballot box -- and in some cases, how to replace them.

-Since our National Endorsements program began in 2018, our movement has issued dozens of Congressional and Gubernatorial endorsements, building progressive power by helping to elect the next generation of bold leaders.
-And local Indivisible groups have endorsed hundreds more candidates at the federal, state, and local levels, fighting to make their leaders more accountable.
+Since our National Endorsements program began in 2018, our movement has issued over 125 Congressional and Gubernatorial endorsements, building progressive power by helping to elect the next generation of bold leaders.
+And local Indivisible groups have endorsed hundreds more up and down the ballot, fighting to make their leaders more accountable.

 Both upstart candidates and longtime elected officials recognize that local Indivisible groups are a real source of political power and that earning your support is extremely valuable.
-They’ve seen the incredible hard work from Indivisibles across the country fighting against Trumpism and right-wing, reactionary currents.
+They’ve seen the incredible hard work from Indivisibles across the country fighting against MAGA extremism and right-wing, reactionary currents.

 You’ve pushed candidates on the issues that matter.
 You’ve knocked doors, phonebanked, and held candidate forums.
 And you’ve made sure that the people who power our multiracial, grassroots coalition came out to vote.
 Indivisibles have real people power that’s impossible to ignore, and candidates want to tap into that.